Boltzmann machine learning with a variational quantum algorithm: results

 Based on the training data, we run our algorithm as follows.
-First, by using one of the groups of the training data ($\uvector^{*}_1$), we perform numerical simulations of our scheme where we choose our ansatz circuit for the variational imaginary time simulation as Fig.~\ref{fig:ansatz}, and obtain the learning parameters $\uvector_{\rm{opt}}^{(l)}$ after the optimization by using the gradient method Eq.~(\ref{gradient_method}) from $s=0$ to $N_{\text{step}}$.
-We need an initial guess of $\uvector$ ($\uvector[0]$ in Eq.~(\ref{gradient_method})) for the simulation, and we use the normal distribution with a mean of $0$ and a variance of $1$ for the initial guess at each time.
-Second, we can perform the same numerical simulations as the first step but by using a different group of the training data ($\uvector^{*}_2$, $\uvector^{*}_3$, $\dots$, $\uvector^{*}_L$), we obtain a different learning parameter after the optimization.
+First, by using one of the groups of the training data generated by $P(\boldsymbol{\sigma}|\uvector_{1}^{*})$, we perform numerical simulations of our scheme where we choose our ansatz circuit for the variational imaginary time simulation as Fig.~\ref{fig:ansatz}, and obtain the learning parameters $\uvector_{\rm{opt}}^{(l)}$ after the optimization by using the gradient method Eq.~(\ref{gradient_method}) from $s=0$ to $N_{\text{step}}$.
+For an initial guess of $\uvector$ for the simulation ($\uvector[0]$ in Eq.~(\ref{gradient_method})), we use the normal distribution with ${\mathcal N}(0,1)$ at each time.
+Second, we then obtain $L$ sets of learning parameters after repeating the same numerical simulations but by using each group of the training data sampled from $P(\boldsymbol{\sigma} | \uvector^{*}_2)$, $P(\boldsymbol{\sigma}|\uvector^{*}_3)$, $\dots$, and $P(\boldsymbol{\sigma}|\uvector^{*}_L)$.
 We repeat this process $L$ times.
-Note that, although in our numerical simulations we can directly calculate the right-hand side of the expectation value in Eq.~(\ref{psi}), we need a sampling to obtain the expectation value when we use a quantum computer as shown in the Fig.~\ref{Fig:circuitPrac}.
+Note that we set the number of each sampling to $10^4$ in order to obtain the expectation value in Eq.~(\ref{psi}) and to perform the variational imaginary time simulation using the quantum circuits in Fig.~\ref{Fig:circuitPrac}.